 The Old Exchange © Howard Arnoff

 The British used Provost Dungeon to hold prisoners during the American Revolution, and in 1774 the Old Exchange Building hosted the delegate elections for the First Continental Congress.
 Before this momentous occasion, the Exchange Building was built in 1772 in order to assist with the heavy import and export trade taking place in Charleston.
 The Exchange was built in the Palladian style of architecture with a facade constructed from imported Portland stone.
-This site was firmly constructed and has (in part) withstood war, earthquakes and even hurricanes.
+This sturdy building has withstood war, earthquakes and even hurricanes.
 Part of the Half-Moon Bastion was excavated here and is the only visible section of the old Charles Town fort.

 Address: 122 East Bay Street